 Visit the Financing Your Public Health Education page for more information about endowed scholarships at the Dornsife School of Public Health.

-The Dornsife Scholarship is awarded to highly qualified applicants to the full-time Master of Public Health program.
-Preference is given to students with strong interest or experience in urban health and health disparities as well as to students from under-represented groups (based on race/ethnicity or economic disadvantage).
+The Dornsife Public Health Research Fellows are incoming students of exceptional promise.
+Preference is given to students with strong interest or experience in urban health and health disparities as well as to students from underrepresented groups (based on race/ethnicity or economic disadvantage).
 International students are also eligible.
-In addition to a tuition award, the Dornsife Scholarship also provides students with an $8,000 per year assistantship to work as a research assistant with a faculty member.

 The Marla J. Gold, MD Endowed Scholarship Fund offers financial assistance in the form of tuition awards for the MPH portion of the program to students pursuing the joint MD/MPH degree at Drexel University.
 The Gold Scholarship is awarded to an MD/MPH student with experience and special interests in leadership as it relates to public health and medicine.

-The Drexel Urban Health Collaborative (UHC) will support four master's students interested in urban health research for the 2017–2018 academic year.
-UHC master's fellows will receive an $8,000 stipend ($1,000 monthly) to work 15 hours per week with a faculty mentor/sponsor.
-Prospective UHC master's fellows will be invited to apply for these positions based upon their exceptional academic promise as evidenced in their application for admission.
+The Drexel Urban Health Collaborative (UHC) will support a limited number of master's students interested in urban health research each academic year.
+UHC master's fellows will receive a stipend to work with a faculty mentor.
+Prospective UHC master's fellows will be considered for these positions based on their exceptional academic promise and their interest in urban health as evidenced in their application for admission.
 UHC master's fellows are also eligible to receive the Dornsife School of Public Health's Dean's Scholarships.
-UHC master's fellows can continue their positions into the second year provided they remain in good academic standing and submit a letter of support from their faculty mentor/sponsor.

-Drexel University is pleased to partner with City Year to offer a 25 percent annual scholarship for both the full-time and Executive Master's in Public Health (MPH) programs.
+Drexel University is pleased to partner with City Year to offer a 25 percent annual scholarship.
 This scholarship is renewable throughout the length of the academic program (not to exceed four years).
 City Year alumni must serve at least one year with the program to be eligible, and City Year staff members must be employed for at least two years.
 Note: program deferrals are not available in the Dornsife School of Public Health.